Online collaboration tools for innovative work remotely

 Build digital whiteboards quickly with Shape, a tool from IDEO.
 Use templates to easily work together with your virtual or in-person teams.
 Features include surveys, shared workspaces, and a searchable directory for learning in one place.
 Discover more about Shape in our guide.

 This whiteboard tool allows you to use sticky notes and shapes, annotate the screen, react with stickers and stamps, and seamlessly copy and paste between the tool and Figma’s robust platform.
-Learn more in our guide.
+Learn more about Figjam in our guide.